DanielTockan/Rainforest-Store/README.md

 - Introduction of a chatbot using websockets to answer user queries
 - Creating a specific add_to_favourites function within the customer controller for better fucntionality
+- Make every component across the app mobile responsive
-- Ficing of minor bugs across the app
+- Fixing of minor bugs across the app